EmmettMyers/CivicSendNE/README.md

  - an AI writer that generates letters and emails based on a user's prompt
  - sent emails and downloaded letters viewer/storage
  - customizable profiles containing a user's name, email, location, etc
- - a user-friendly, dynamic dashboard that eases navigation of all features
+ - a user-friendly, dynamic dashboard that eases navigation of all features<br/>

 The application retrieves senator and representative information for each user by using the user's address and webscraping multiple websites.<br>